JonnyBeoulve/jonnybeoulve.github.io/README.md

 # jonnybeoulve.github.io

-This repository includes all the files required for my personal website hosted on GitHub Pages.
+This repository includes all the public files for hosting my portfolio on GitHub Pages.